 In my books, I use doc or EPUB format for ebook and PDF format for paperback.
 You can use anyone you want.

 After uploading, allow it some time to load.
 After loading, it will appear on the page as successful.
 If there are errors in the book, you will be notified.
 You can click on the notification to view the mistakes and correct them if there is a need to do so.

 It is where most authors get frustrated.
 If you don’t know how to do this, you might spend hours editing and uploading the cover.
 I think I spent more than two hours editing and re-uploading my book cover the first time I published a book on Amazon.

 I’ll have to explain the two covers separately for better understanding.

 The recommended format is JPG or TIFF.
-If your cover is not in these two formats, go to google and use a tool and convert your cover to JPG.
+If your cover is not in these two formats, go to Google, use a tool, and convert your cover to JPG.

 The ideal size of your eBook cover art is a height/width ratio of 1.6:1.
 It means that for every 1,000 pixels in width, the image should be 1,600 pixels in height.
 In other to ensure the best quality for your image, particularly on high-definition devices, the image’s height should be at least 2,500 pixels.
 The ideal dimensions for the cover file are 2560 x 1600 pixels.

 Note: The minimum image size allowed is 1,000 x 625 pixels.
 The maximum image size allowed is 10,000 x 10,000 pixels.